data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 formula is the variable `year` as a predictor of the variable `ratio`.
 The final argument we pass to `lm` is `data = model_data`, which tells R to look for the variables `ratio` and `year` in the dataset `model_data`.
-The results of the model are called a "model object."
+The results of the model are called a "model object".
 We'll store the model object in `ratio_year`:

 ```r